-- Replaced doors and updated brackets on all downtown parking meters for additional security after a rash of break-ins during the previous year. - Continued to work closely with The Brockton Redevelopment Authority and the City Planning and Development offices to coordinate parking in relation to several ongoing construction projects throughout the downtown area. - Explored additional options for parking in the Downtown area to replace lost parcels of land and to prepare for future downtown development. - Updated the electrical system in the Adams garage to provide better lighting in the stairwell areas and create a safer environment for garage patrons. - Added surveillance cameras and upgraded the server in the Adams Garage to improve security at the facility. - Beautified the Adams Garage by painting the majority of the exterior of the facility.
+- Replaced doors and updated brackets on all downtown parking meters for additional security after a rash of break-ins during the previous year. - Continued to work closely with The Brockton Redevelopment Authority and the City Planning and Development offices to coordinate parking in relation to several ongoing construction projects throughout the downtown area. - Explored additional options for parking in the Downtown area to replace lost parcels of land and to prepare for future downtown development. - Updated the electrical system in the Adams garage to provide better lighting in the stairwell areas and create a safer environment for garage patrons. - Added surveillance cameras and upgraded the server in the Adams Garage to improve security at the facility. - · Beautified the Adams Garage by painting the majority of the exterior of the facility.

 Objective Status City Goal 1.
 Update and modernize the PARKS System in the Adams Parking Garage, in addition to updating the fire suppression and pull stations.
 Ongoing FY24 1 2.
 Update the license plate reader system in the Carpenter Garage to create a more user-friendly transaction for customers.
 Ongoing FY24 1,2 3.
 Upgrade facilities to provide safe, attractive, and affordable parking in downtown.
 Ongoing FY24 1,2 4.
-Add a vehicle fleet to assist in snow removal efforts during the winter.
-Ongoing FY24 1,2 ·
+Add a vehicle fleet to assist in snow removal efforts · during the winter.
+Ongoing FY24 1,2

-Obi.
-Performance Measures FY22 FY23 FY24 CDJ.
-Performance Measures Actuals Projected Target 2 Number of ticket errors (%).
-10% 10% 2% 7 Attainment through the replacement of signage, painting of facilities, line 100% 100% 100% 3 painting of metered spots, and addition os surveillance cameras (%).
+Obj. oj.
+Performance Measures FY23 Projected FY24 Target 2 Number of ticket errors (%).
+10% 10% 2% I 7 Attainment through the replacement of signage, painting of facilities, line painting of metered spots, and addition os surveillance cameras (%).
 100% 100% 100% 5 Meters replaced (%).
 0% 85% 100%